dumux/dumux/examples/shallowwaterfriction/README.md

 ## The file `spatialparams.hh`

-we include the basic spatial parameters for finite volumes file from which we will inherit
+We include the basic spatial parameters for finite volumes file from which we will inherit
 ```cpp
 #include <dumux/material/spatialparams/fv.hh>
 ```